The Estimated Value - $ 180,000 - $ 250,000 USD

 The Price Realized - $ 314, 500 USD

-Spectacular Jahan Emerald & Diamond necklace that sold at auction on the 27th October 2010 turn Emerald gemstone lovers around the world green with envy!
+This magical Jahan Emerald & Diamond necklace that sold at auction on the 27th of October 2010 would turn emerald gemstone lovers around the world green with envy!

 For October Jewel of the Month on Antique Jewelry Investor features a fairy-tale emerald and diamond necklace which was part of a set of jewels auctioned at Christie's Auction House in Dubai on the 27th October 2010.

-Christie's in collaboration with Persian Jewellers returned to the joy-de-vivre of the
+Christie's in collaboration with Persian Jewelers returned to the joy-de-Vivre of the

-Sumptuous jewellery & parures sold in Dubai at Christie's Auction October 2010, like the emerald and diamond necklace featured on this page.
-Created by designer jeweller, Jahan.
-The firm Jahan is one of the most prestigious jewellers in the Middle East and has been in family hands for generations.
+Sumptuous jewelry & parures sold in Dubai at Christie's Auction October 2010, like the emerald and diamond necklace featured on this page.
+Created by designer jeweler, Jahan.
+The firm Jahan is one of the most prestigious jewelers in the Middle East and has been in family hands for generations.
 Their superb jewels have given them opportunities to create rare objects of astonishing beauty for the Middle Eastern elite, dignitaries and royalty.

-The collection was auctioned at the Jumeirah Emirates Towers, Dubai at 7pm on the 27th October 2010 and consisted of 40 parures, either set with Sapphires & Diamonds, Emeralds & Diamonds, Rubies and Diamonds, Pearls and Diamonds or set with Diamonds on their own.
+The collection was auctioned at the Jumeirah Emirates Towers, Dubai at 7 pm on the 27th of October 2010 and consisted of 40 parures, either set with Sapphires & Diamonds, Emeralds & Diamonds, Rubies and Diamonds, Pearls and Diamonds or set with Diamonds on their own.